 Dogwood School of Botanical Medicine

 The Dogwood School of Botanical Medicine (DSBM) was founded in 2012 by veteran herbalist Todd Caldecott, former clinical director of Wild Rose College (2000-2004), and author of several books including Food As Medicine and Ayurveda: The Divine Science of Life.
-With close to 20 years of clinical and educational experience in both North America and abroad, as well as several years serving on the Admissions Review committee for the American Herbalists Guild, our founder Todd Caldecott understands well the needs and requirements of students and practitioners.
+With 20 years of clinical and educational experience in both North America and abroad, as well as several years serving on the Admissions Review committee for the American Herbalists Guild, our founder Todd Caldecott understands well the needs and requirements of students and practitioners.
 These experiences led him to create the DSBM Mentorship Program, which allows students with otherwise busy lives to flexibly pursue the highest level of natural health education, utilizing a combination of distance learning tools, webinars, personal consultation, learning adventures, and group intensives.
 Too often academic programs fill the student’s head with facts and details, but very little practical understanding of how to approach the field of preventative and natural medicine.
 The DSBM Mentorship Program aims to change this paradigm, and restore a millennia old tradition of imparting knowledge on a more direct, personal basis, that better accommodates natural learning.

 The core components of the DSBM Mentorship program include: